-The optional Conversion of NAB CPS by NAB is also subject to the level of the Ordinary Share price on the second Business Day before the date on which NAB is to send a notice advising Holders that it wishes to Convert NAB CPS (or if trading in Ordinary Shares did not occur on that date, the Business Day prior to that date on which trading in Ordinary Shares occurred).
-If the VWAP on that date is less than or equal to the Conversion Restriction Percentage (see Section 2.4 on page 31), NAB is not permitted to elect to Convert NAB CPS.
-Also, if a Delisting Event applies, NAB is not permitted to elect to Convert NAB CPS.
+The optional Conversion of NAB CPS II by NAB is also subject to the level of the Ordinary Share price on the second Business Day before the date on which NAB is to send a notice advising Holders that it wishes to Convert NAB CPS II (or if trading in Ordinary Shares did not occur on that date, the Business Day prior to that date on which trading in Ordinary Shares occurred).
+If the VWAP on that date is less than or equal to 22.50% of the Issue Date VWAP (see section 2.4), NAB is not permitted to elect to Convert NAB CPS II.
+Also, if a Delisting Event applies, NAB is not permitted to elect to Convert NAB CPS II.

-In addition, Conversion on an Optional Conversion Date is subject to both the Second Mandatory Conversion Condition (applied as if it referred to 20.20% of the Issue Date VWAP in the case of a Conversion on account of a Tax Event, Regulatory Event or Potential Acquisition Event) and the Third Mandatory Conversion Condition being satisfied in respect of the Optional Conversion Date as if the Optional Conversion Date a possible Mandatory Conversion Date.
+In addition, Conversion on an Optional Conversion Date is subject to both the Second Mandatory Conversion Condition (applied as if it referred to 20.20% of the Issue Date VWAP) and the Third Mandatory Conversion Condition being satisfied in respect of the Optional Conversion Date as if the Optional Conversion Date were a possible Mandatory Conversion Date.